UNINETTSigma2/documentation/training/events/2024-spring-best-practices-series.md

 (training-2024-spring-best-practices)=

-# Best Practices on Clusters Spring 2024
+# Best Practices on Clusters Spring Series 2024

 The Norwegian Research Infrastructure Services (**NRIS**) is offering a best practices course for users of national HPC systems (Saga, Fram, Betzy).